Spatially resolved broad line region in a quasar at z=4: Dynamical black hole mass and prominent outflow

 In a similar approach, we estimate the black hole mass $M_\mathrm{BH}$ from several different relations which are summarised in Table~\ref{tab:bhmass}.
 The mass reported by \cite{wol24} in their discovery paper was $\log{M_\mathrm{BH}/M_\odot}=10.24$ based on both modelling of the continuum shape and use of the \civ\,$\lambda$1549 and \mgii\,$\lambda$2799 line widths.
 A recent re-assessment of the use of \hb\ to estimate $M_\mathrm{BH}$ was provided in Eq.~38 of \cite{dal20}, who included a (statistical) correction for Eddington ratio $\lambda_\mathrm{Edd}$.
 These authors also argued that the dispersion $\sigma$ is a less biassed tracer of the line width than FWHM (although use of $\sigma$ for profiles with Lorentzian-like wings also poses difficulties, \citealt{san25}); and prefer to use the line rather than continuum luminosity in order to avoid bias from core dominated radio sources.
 An important part of the relation is converting the virial mass into a black hole mass via the $f$ parameter, and \cite{dal20} adopt $\log{f}=0.683$ from \cite{bat17}.
-For J0529, the inferred BH mass is $\log{M_\mathrm{BH}/M_\odot}=10.92$.
-A likely reason for such a high mass is the bias on both the line dispersion and luminosity caused by the blue wing.
-Indeed, using only the Gaussian corresponding to the main part of the line profile yields a lower mass consistent with that of \cite{wol24}.
+For J0529, the inferred BH mass is $\log{M_\mathrm{BH}/M_\odot}=10.43$, which is high probably because of the bias on both the line dispersion and luminosity caused by the blue wing.
 An earlier relation which did not attempt to make any corrections, and was based on the $R_\mathrm{BLR}-L_\mathrm{AGN}$ relation of \cite{ben13}, is given as Eq.~2 of \cite{woo15}, for which they adopt $\log{f}=0.05$ (a very different value than used by \cite{dal20}, emphasizing that it depends on how the scaling relation is set up and whether FWHM or $\sigma$ is used).